-Peak height velocity, the period in which a child experiences the fastest growth, largely coincides with puberty, according to a 2015 study published in the Journal of Clinical Research in Pediatric Endocrinology.
-This study found that 95 and about 70 percent of girls and boys, respectively, achieve peak height velocity during puberty.
-The average girl reaches peak height velocity at 12.1 years and males at 13.7 years.
+Peak height velocity, the period in which a child experiences the fastest growth, largely coincides with puberty, according to a study published in the Journal of Clinical Research in Pediatric Endocrinology.
+This study found that 95 percent of girls and about 70 percent of boys achieve peak height velocity during puberty.
+Make sure kids are getting well-balanced nutrition, including plenty of protein, during this time to support rapid growth.

 3. All of His Pants Are Suddenly Too Short

 Children's legs tend to grow before their torsos do.
 In fact, leg length and sitting height (aka torso length) can be used to predict the age at which your child will hit peak height velocity, according to the University of Saskatchewan.